wpcampus/wpcampus-gatsby-theme/README.md

 1. Duplicate the .env.sample file and rename as .env.development.
 2. Set the data for your dev environment.
     * [Talk to an administrator](./.github/CODEOWNERS) for the correct information.
+3. Add `WPC_SHOW_GRID=1` to .env.development to display CSS grid in development environment.

 ## Gatsby setup